Jeffer-Hernandez/CISC3140/Lab2.md

 ```

 ### Java vs. Bash
-> Were you successful in recreating the same program features as before?
-Why or why not?

-The `Java`  program itself was difficult enough for me, I had trouble wrapping my head around the required type conversions that needed to take place to match the specificaitons.
-The `Bash` script seems to be easier to work with than `Java` since it is less verbose.
-Because of this I was able to recreate my (not to spec) `Java` program with out much grief.
+> The `Java`  program itself was difficult enough for me, I had trouble wrapping my head around the required type conversions that needed to take place to match the specificaitons.
+The `Bash` script seems to be easier to work with than `Java` since it is less verbose, although I was not able to get a one of my `Bash` functions working.
+I do see alot of potential for using `Bash` scripts in the future for simple repeatitive tasks involving multiple files.

->What was similar between the two languages (bash script, Java source code) in their syntax or handling of concepts?
-What was different?

-There are not many similiarities between the two languages.
+> There are not many similiarities between the two languages.
 Syntax is way different, different treatment of tabs and spaces, as well as the fact that `Bash` is interpreted (so the order of my functions matters), whereas `Java` is compiled.

 Both languages have the all the same pillars as other languages for workflow.
 If statements, loops, case statements, and function calling.
 It was not tough to understand `Bash` scripts once I started looking them up, although I had not worked with them before.

->How many lines of code did you need to write to accept user input?
-To compute arithmetic?
-To display output?
-Do you prefer one over the other?

-Using `Java` I needed at least 2 lines of code to be able to recieve user input.
+> Using `Java` I needed at least 2 lines of code to be able to recieve user input.
 Whereas `Bash` is able to use this functionality much more simply, with nothing to import.

->What libraries did you have to import to complete your program?
-Could you have completed your program without importing?
-Why or why not?
+>
 ```
 import java.time.*;
 import java.util.*;